cthiel42/unity2promgo/README.md

         unity2promgo
 ```

-An alternative way to run the container would be to
-or pull the image from dockerhub with the following command
+An alternative way to run the container would be to pull the image from dockerhub with the following command
 ```
 docker pull cthiel42/unity2promgo
 ```